jrottinghuis/mens-erger-je-niet/README.md

   title="Begin and event layers" style="display: inline-block; margin: 0 auto; max-width: 1200px">

  In this last diagram, each color's begin position is shown, but not the illegal positions.
 Now that we have introduced two mutually exclusive layers for begin B and event E, we can also introduce a layer for the home positions, H. From E39, a blue pawn will take one step into H0, two steps into H1, three steps into H2, and four steps into H3.
-Just like we can think of the begin layer below the event layer, we can think of the home layer above the event layer.

 <img
   src="src/main/resources/images/MensErgerJeNietHomeLayer.png"